sensu/sensu-docs/content/sensu-go/5.0/sensuctl/reference.md

 }
 {{< /highlight >}}

-_NOTE: Commas cannot be included between resource definitions when using `sensuctl create -f`._
+_NOTE: Commas cannot be included between resource definitions when using `sensuctl create --file`._

 To create all resources in `wrapped-json` format from `my-resources.json` using `sensuctl create`: